Helping Aging Parents | Warning Signs to Watch For

 But now the challenges had become more personal and frequent: cooking,.. bathing,.. dressing…

-I know that while helping aging parents, there are many people who face with the same caregiving challenges we have.
+I know that while helping aging parents, there are many people who have faced with the same caregiving challenges we have.
 In fact, I think there are probably millions.
 So I’d like to list a few warning signs to watch for, just in case you might be noticing the same thing.

 - Does your loved one forget to take their medications?
 Or, they can’t find the bottles, or recall when they last took them?
 If you organize their medication pill holder, have you noticed that the pills are not being taken when they should be?
 Are more of them missing than there should be?